 Eligible dependents include the scholar's lawful spouse and any unmarried children (under age 21 and dependent upon the scholar for support and care).
 Please fill out a Dependent Form found on the Enrollment Process webpage to enroll dependents in the plan or to waive this coverage for J2 dependents.

 Regular research staff appointees, including postdoctoral fellows, are considered employees of the University.
-If the appointee is a US Citizen, the department is not required to establish temporary coverage through the Visiting Scholar Health Insurance Plan or request a waiver until employee benefits take effect.
-Verification of continuous health insurance coverage is mandatory for non-citizens and visiting personnel only.
+If the appointee is a US Citizen, the department is not required to establish temporary coverage through the Visiting Scholar Plan or request a waiver until employee benefits take effect.
+Verification of continuous health insurance coverage is mandatory for non-citizens and international visiting personnel only.